-Similarly, Shudu, another CGI influencer, has modelled for Fenty Beauty, Balmain, and had also been featured in Cosmopolitan magazine and Vogue Australia.
+Similarly, Shudu, another CGI influencer, has modeled for Fenty Beauty, Balmain, and had also been featured in Cosmopolitan magazine and Vogue Australia.

 “They could make a duplicate version where it’s like, ‘This is my real-life feed where I post certain things, but then here’s my avatar of myself where maybe I work with different brands or do more risqué things,’” Rivetz said in an interview.

-He added that we might get to see games and apps involving CGI influencers.
+He added that we might get to see games, apps, and even social media sites involving CGI influencers.

 Emily Groom, accredited with the creation of CGI influencer, Lil Wavi, is also optimistic about the future of influencer marketing.